htoooth/the-guide-of-high-performance-geo-computing/README.md

 * [gearman](http://gearman.org/)
 * [rabbitmq](http://www.rabbitmq.com/)

-### 自动化脚本
+## 自动化脚本
 * AHK
 * [sikuli](http://www.sikuli.org/)，Sikuli automates anything you see on the screen.
 It uses image recognition to identify and control GUI components.
-It is useful when there is no easy access to a GUI's internal or source code.
+It is useful when there is no easy access to a GUI internal or source code.

-### Rake 使用
+## Rake 使用
 * [ rake任务从命令行传递参数的两种方式](http://my.oschina.net/fxhover/blog/326766)
 * [Rake Quick Reference](https://sites.google.com/site/spontaneousderivation/rake-quick-reference#TOC-Dependencies-Pre-requisites)
 * [Rake: Automate All the Things](http://www.sitepoint.com/rake-automate-things/)